 The Orange County Waste Reduction, Reuse and Recycling (3-R) Fee

-The 3-R Fee finances our County's recycling and waste reduction programs.
-The 3-R Fee was implemented in 2004, and has been billed with each tax bill since implementation.
+The 3-R Fee has historically financed our County's recycling and waste reduction programs.
+The 3-R Fee was implemented in 2004.
 Each improved property in Orange County receives a 3-R Fee for recycling services offered by the County.
+Only the "Basic Fee" has been charged for Fiscal Year 2013-2014.

-The list of questions below should help explain the 3-R Fee.
-Click on any question you are interested in.
-If you have further questions about the 3-R Fee, please call the Revenue Collection office at 919-245-2725 option 2 or email: firstname.lastname@example.org.If you have questions about public recycling efforts in Orange County, please call the Department of Solid Waste Management at 919-968-2788 or email: email@example.com
+The list of questions below explains the 3-R Fee.
+If you have further questions about the 3-R Fee, please call the Revenue Collection office at 919-245-2725 option 2 or email: email@example.com.If you have questions about public recycling efforts in Orange County, please call the Department of Solid Waste Management at 919-968-2788 or email: firstname.lastname@example.org

 - Introduction to the 3-R Fee and the cost of recycling in Orange County